fochoac/payment-employee-fee/README.md

 Adicional, I used the Strategy Pattern with Template Pattern for performing operations to get the amount to pay to the employee.

-Finally, for print the final result, I used the service layer por expose the method for that.
+Finally, for print the final result, I used the facade pattern to expose the method for that.

 All code handle clean code and unit tests.

-##Prerequisites
+## Prerequisites
 The project use:
 - Java 8 or higher
 - Maven 3